etsenake/sidekiq-web-workers/README.md

 ## Code of Conduct

-Everyone interacting in the SidekiqWebRunJobs project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/etsenake/sidekiq_web_run_jobs/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SidekiqWebWorkers project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/etsenake/sidekiq-web-workers/blob/master/CODE_OF_CONDUCT.md).